emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: baker92c.html

+    A simple real-time garbage collection algorithm is presented which does not copy, thereby avoiding some of the problems caused by the asynchronous motion of objects.
+This in-place "treadmill" garbage collection scheme has approximately the same complexity as other non-moving garbage collectors, thus making it usable in a high-level language implementation where some pointers cannot be traced.
+The treadmill is currently being used in a Lisp system built in Ada.

 * .. _BAKER92:

   Henry G. Baker.
 1992.  "`CONS Should not CONS its Arguments, or, a Lazy Alloc is a Smart Alloc <http://home.pipeline.com/~hbaker1/LazyAlloc.html>`_".
 ACM.
 SIGPLAN Notices 27, 3 (March 1992), 24--34.

   .. abstract: baker92.html

+    "Lazy allocation" is a model for allocating objects on the execution stack of a high-level language which does not create dangling references.
+Our model provides safe transportation into the heap for objects that may survive the deallocation of the surrounding stack frame.
+Space for objects that do not survive the deallocation of the surrounding stack frame is reclaimed without additional effort when the stack is popped.
+Lazy allocation thus performs a first-level garbage collection, and if the language supports garbage collection of the heap, then our model can reduce the amortized cost of allocation in such a heap by filtering out the short-lived objects that can be more efficiently managed in LIFO order.
+A run-time mechanism called "result expectation" further filters out unneeded results from functions called only for their effects.
+In a shared-memory multi-processor environment, this filtering reduces contention for the allocation and management of global memory.

+    Our model performs simple local operations, and is therefore suitable for an interpreter or a hardware implementation.
+Its overheads for functional data are associated only with *assignments*, making lazy allocation attractive for "mostly functional" programming styles.
+Many existing stack allocation optimizations can be seen as instances of this generic model, in which some portion of these local operations have been optimized away through static analysis techniques.

+    Important applications of our model include the efficient allocation of temporary data structures that are passed as arguments to anonymous procedures which may or may not use these data structures in a stack-like fashion.
+The most important of these objects are functional arguments (funargs), which require some run-time allocation to preserve the local environment.
+Since a funarg is sometimes returned as a first-class value, its lifetime can survive the stack frame in which it was created.
+    Arguments which are evaluated in a lazy fashion (Scheme "delays" or "suspensions") are similarly handled.
+Variable-length argument "lists" themselves can be allocated in this fashion, allowing these objects to become "first-class".
+Finally, lazy allocation correctly handles the allocation of a Scheme control stack, allowing Scheme continuations to become first-class values.

 * .. _BAKER92B: